ktrue/CU-HWS/README.md

 # Home Weather Station weather website template for Cumulus/Cumulus MX

+# NOTE - Graphs are not operational - 18-May-2019

+On 18-May-2019, weatherunderground.com discontinued the data query for CSV data for day/month/year that is used by the graphs for temperature/humidity, barometer, wind, solar/uv, and rain.
+There is no immediate 'fix' for this as the PWS WU/TWC API does not provide the equivalent functionality.
+We are working on code changes to bring back what graphic functions that are feasible.

+# Introduction

 This repository contains the current version of Brian Underdown's Home Weather Station weather website template set.
 Brian's main website is https://weather34.com/homeweatherstation/index.html In January, 2019, Brian has asked others to distribute/maintain his code for other weather station software,